j-ew-s/eqs-access-control-web-client/README.md

 Projecto utilizado para avaliação da UnoDigital (eqs-global).
 Para fins de registro existe um projeto de API utilizando .Net Core 2.0 e pode ser encontrado neste [Link](https://github.com/j-ew-s/eqs-access-control-api).

 This Project is in use for positions  at UnoDigital (eqs-global).
-There is another project API project in .Net Core 2.0 that can be found in [Link](https://github.com/j-ew-s/eqs-access-control-api).
+There is another project API project in .Net Core 2.0 that can be found in this [Link](https://github.com/j-ew-s/eqs-access-control-api).

 ### Tecnologias utilizadas / Tech stack